bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 involving the samba service is really necessary to pay strict attention to.

+BERTO TODO : PERFORMANCE.
+COMPARE NEW SAMBA WITH v2 and v4

 ### Samba - Needs to be upgraded.
 The one major aspect that makes this kernel not quite "plug-in" as such is that the original custom version of the samba file serving software